maddockz/wikifun/README.md

        ./data directory as a .xml.bz2 file.
        (cf. http://en.wikipedia.org/wiki/Wikipedia:Database_download)

     2) Set up a MySQL server to host the upload of the parsed archive.
+Make sure to give the user in ./config.py full permissions to the database.

     3) Modify ./config.py, adding the .xml.bz2 filename, and the
        MySQL database configurations.